Jamaat al Muslimeen coup attempt: Aftermath

 The Jamaat al Muslimeen members who surrendered were tried for treason, but the Court of Appeal upheld the amnesty offered to secure their surrender, and they were released.
 The Judicial Committee of the Privy Council later invalidated the amnesty, but they were not re-arrested.

 About 24 people died during the coup attempt, with millions of Trinidad and Tobago dollars in property losses.
 Among the dead was the Member of Parliament for Diego Martin Central, Leo Des Vignes.
 Many people saw the coup attempt as the end of the power of the National Alliance for Reconstruction government.

 In the aftermath of the 11 September attacks in the United States, Trinidad and Tobago police raided three mosques but no weapons were found.
-On 22 September, Abu Bakr was detained and questioned for two hours at London's Heathrow airport while en route to an Islamic conference in Libya.
+On 22 September, Abu Bakr was detained and questioned for two hours at London's Heathrow Airport while en route to an Islamic conference in Libya.
 Trinidadian police accused the group of receiving money and training from Libya and Sudan.
 In the same year, Florida police uncovered a plot to smuggle 60 rifles and 10 submachine guns to the Jamaat in Trinidad.

 In late July or early August 2010, the court ruled that many properties owned by the Jamaat would be sold to make up for the cost of the destruction of buildings in the coup attempt.
 A Commission of Enquiry was appointed to enquire into the events surrounding the attempted coup was formally launched in 2010.
 On 13 March 2014, the final report was presented to President Anthony Carmona.

 The Enquiry found that the proximate cause of the attempted coup was the inadequate communication by Special Branch of the Police Service to inform national security with two years of intelligence that an insurrection by the Jamaat against the Republic was likely.
 Those within national security who did receive the intelligence either underestimated or discounted the threat which prevented counter-measures.
 The Enquiry also noted that losses due to arson and looting during the coup was estimated to be TTD $450,000,000.00.

-Books & Media
+Books and media

 Three documentaries were made with respect to the attempted coup: